continuedev/continue/extension/README.md

 2. Search for and then select "Developer: Toggle Developer Tools"
 3. Select `Console`
 4. Read the console logs

+\*The Continue VS Code extension is currently in beta.
+It will attempt to start the Continue Python server locally for you, but if this fails you can run the server manually as is explained here: [Running the Continue server manually](https://continue.dev/docs/how-continue-works)

 ## License